-Bonuses paid to Mr. Morgan, Mr. Bagley and Dr. Maydan are determined by combining two equally weighted factors: (1) annual revenue growth, and (2) net profit as а percentage of sales.
-In determining bonus amounts for these the Committee also takes executive officers, into consideration its overall assessment of Company performance.
-This overall assessment may include an analysis of (1) growth in earnings and market share, (2) Company earnings growth vis-a-vis the earnings growth of semiconductor and semiconductor equipment companies, and (3) Company earnings growth vis-a-vis the growth of the economies of the leading industrial countries of the world.
+Bonuses paid to Mr. Morgan, Mr. Bagley and Dr. Maydan are determined by combining two equally weighted factors: (1) annual revenue growth, and (2) net profit as a percentage of sales.
+In determining bonus amounts for these executive officers, the Committee also takes into consideration its overall assessment of Company performance.

 Stock Options.
-The Committee believes that the use of stock options as long-term compensation serves to motivate executive officers to maximize stockholder value and to remain in the Company's employ.
+The Committee believes that the use of stock options as long term compensation serves to motivate executive officers to maximize stockholder value and to remain in the Company's employ.
 The number of options granted to each executive is determined by the Committee, in its discretion.
-In making its determination, the Committee considers the executive's position at the Company, his or her individual performance, the number of options held by executive (if any) and other factors, including the an analysis of the estimated amount potentially realizable from the options.
+In making its determination, the Committee considers the executive's position at the Company, his or her individual performance, the number of options held by the executive (if any) and other factors, including an analysis of the estimated amount potentially realizable from the options.
 This analysis takes into account: (1) a target compensation amount equal to a specified percentage of salary earned in the year of grant, (2) an assumed rate of appreciation in the Company stock price, and (3) the number of options which, given the assumed appreciation rate, would enable the executive to receive (net of the exercise price) the target amount upon the exercise of the options on the first date when all the options are exercisable.